SaraKmair/NYC-Airbnb/README.md

 What can we learn about top hosts?
 What is the most popular room_type and what can we conclude from that?

-This project was done in R include Data exploration, univariate and bivariate analysis, Data visualization and detecting ourliers
+This project was done in R
+Data exploration, univariate and bivariate analysis, Data visualization and detecting ourliers

 Dataset columns:
 id: listing ID